VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * Maybe you want a language that's full of double entendres for writing poetry or lyrics
 * Maybe you want cultural differences to be embedded in a language to make a point about two groups of people in a story.

-### Flexibility: Music Notation as a proxy for language design
+### Flexibility & Precession: Music Notation as a proxy for language design

 Sometimes people will say that "Musical notation is a universal language among musicians" which, given we're talking about languages, you should be able to see the problem here: We don't think of \<Your Native Language Here> as a perfect-for-all-uses, universal language.